sfblackwell/bellows-tester/README.md

 The device is about an 30mm * 30mm * 15 mm.
 The aim is to have a second version that is about 20mm * 25 * 10mm.

+To operate, the device is switched on it is place inside the camera the rear cover is closed.
+After a delay the device will make a series of light readings over a few minutes and will store them in a file call results.txt.
+This file can then be viewed on a computer.

 ### *** This is a work in progress ***

 ### *** I am not a coder or programer, so please excuse the chaos ***